 Sexual abuse is defined in the Health Professions Act as “the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature.

 The touching by a RN or NP of sensitive parts of a patient’s body for a valid medical purpose with the informed consent of the patient does not constitute sexual abuse.

 Sexual misconduct is defined in the Health Professions Act as “any incident or repeated incidents of objectionable or unwelcome conduct, behaviour or remarks of a sexual nature by a regulated member towards a patient that the regulated member knows or ought reasonably to know will or would cause offence or humiliation to the patient or adversely affect the patient’s health and well-being but does not include sexual abuse.”

 We recognize that coming forward with a complaint about sexual abuse or sexual misconduct can be very difficult.
-If you call CARNA for assistance or to make a complaint, you will speak to a member of our conduct department who has training in the area of sexual abuse and is very familiar with CARNA’s complaint process.
 We take all complaints, including those of sexual abuse or sexual misconduct, with the utmost seriousness.
+Call CARNA for assistance or to make a complaint, our professional conduct department has training in the area of sexual abuse and is very familiar with CARNA’s complaint process.

 Complaints of a sexual nature may involve:

-Coming forward about a sexually inappropriate encounter can be incredibly difficult and there are many reasons why a patient may choose not to do so.
-There are, however, good reasons for reporting:
+Coming forward about a sexually inappropriate encounter can be incredibly difficult, however there are good reasons for reporting: